1EdTech/openbadges-specification/ob_v3p0/readme.md

 To load your local changes to [common_credentials.lines](common_credentials.lines) into the browser:

-1. Push your changes to origin
+1. Push your changes to origin.
+This will kick off the action that updates the model in the MPS browser.
-2. Upload ob_v3p0.lines

 #### Validating examples